-^{} As noted in the preceding discussion, in 1962, NOSENKO gave his date of entry into the KGB as March 1953.
+^{} As noted in the preceding discussion, in 1962, NOSENKO gave his date of entry into the KGB as March 1953. .

-The 1956 and 1:57 W salagion beariped lan area relegione books show Dayle v.
-SCITH Visted at this came offeress.
-Yo other Dayle W. SMITH or Boyle gain his ciscle.
+The 1956 and 1957 W salington autripoi lan area relegione books show Dayle v.
+F. ITH Visted at this came address.
+Yo other Dayle W. SMITH or Dayle gat this riself.

 Roy RHODES name was first publicized when he appeared as a witness in Fudolf ABEL's trial, on 21 October 1957.
-SMITH was interviewed by the FBI concerning RHODES WITH THE BAGRICHEV was out of the United States from 19 June to 20 September 1957, when he returned to his post at the Soviet Mission to the United Nations in New York City. ton or elsewhere, from then until 21 november 1957, when he was transferred to the Soviet Embassy, Washington-KOMAROV (KOVSHUK) ended his TDY in the United States on 14 January 1958, and Roy RHODES' countmartial opened on 11 February 1958, the date on which SMITH appeared as witness for the prosecution.
+SMITH was interviewed by the FBI concerning RHODES Trial and to 20 September 1957, when he returned to his post at the Soviet Mission to the United Nations in New York City.

+ton or elsewhere, from then until 21 movember 1957, when he was transferred to the Soviet Embassy, Washington.
+KOMAROV (KOVSHUK) ended his TDY in the United States on 14 January 1958, and Roy RHODES' countmartial opened on 11 February 1958, the date on which SMITH appeared as a witness for the prosecution.
 On the basis of these dates, it appears that the initial KGB contact with SMITH in the United States occurred in October or possibly November 1957; this seems to conflict, however, with the number and frequency of meetings with KOMAROV, as SMITH has described them.